 1. Simply ask yourself if your home’s exterior looks the way YOU want it to.
 If the answer is no, you have a jumping off point.

 2. Get opinions from a few friends whose taste you trust.

 3. Spend a little money.
 It might take $100 or it might take $1,000.It takes money to make money.
 See the statistics above to understand why increasing curb appeal is a good investment.

 4. Get professional help.
-Members of our team have been in home construction, remodeling and real estate for over a decade.
-But if you’re not ready to call , here are two online sources that we recommend:
+Members of our team have been in home construction, remodeling and real estate for decades.
+But if you’re not ready to call , here are two online sources that we recommend

 - Clever Curb Appeal Ideas from House Logic (Pinterest).
 There is enough here to keep you reading for a week.

 The bottom line: getting top dollar for your home requires elbow grease.
-The clutter, dirty baseboards and corners, overgrown shrubs, and peeling paint that you are used to living with could turn your buyer away.
+The clutter, dirty baseboards and corners, overgrown shrubs, and peeling paint that you are used to living with could delay a sale.

 - Professional Marketing and Follow Through